 “As municipal first responders often respond to traumatic events in the rural communities in which they live and work, quality mental health supports are needed across rural Alberta.
 The new training being provided through the Alberta Municipal Health and Safety Association will support rural first responders in addressing the real risk of post-traumatic stress injuries that may be experienced as a result of their essential roles in our communities”.

 “The Mental Health Commission of Canada (MHCC) is excited to be a partner in this important project.
 The Working Mind First Responder (TWMFR) course will make a meaningful difference in the lives of firefighters who take the training.
 We know from experience the program promotes mental wellness, increases resilience, and reduces the stigma associated with mental illness.”

 “As a first responder, municipal mayor, and Alberta Municipalities Director on the AMHSA Board of Directors, I support AMHSA in its leadership role of providing mental health services to Alberta fire services first responders living with or at risk of post-traumatic stress injuries (PTSI).
 I encourage other municipal leaders to support the participation of its rural first responders in these sessions.
 First responder mental health is important now more than ever.”

 Education, Prevention and Support for PTSI

-The AMHSA program will provide 375 Alberta remote and rural Fire and Rescue Services first responders with free access to 25 virtually delivered sessions of TWMFR as well as tools and content on the TELUS Health Espri mobile app for self-directed TWMFR ‘booster’ training.
+The AMHSA program will provide 375 Alberta Fire and Rescue Services first responders with free access to 25 virtually delivered sessions of TWMFR as well as tools and content on the TELUS Health Espri mobile app for self-directed TWMFR ‘booster’ training.
 This innovative combination of evidence-based mental health content is specifically related to prevention and recovery from PTSI.

 Spread the word.